mrdarip/tasdks/whyIsntThisWorking.md

 ### Fixing this is slowing down the development too much, lets write some simple rules and completely fix the query later

-- year-repeating activators are limited to be executed in max 1 year until the activator is overdue (activator.end - activator.start <= 1 year)
+- Year-repeating activators are limited to be executed in max 1 year until the activator is overdue (activator.end - activator.start <= 1 year)
-- overdue year-repeating activators aren't overdue if now > next year's from overdue activator's start date
+- Overdue year-repeating activators aren't overdue if now > next year's from overdue activator's start date

 ### So our fix is